tgirke/GEN242-2021/content/en/tutorials/rprogramming/rprogramming.md

 install.packages("mypackage_1.0.tar.gz", repos=NULL)
 ```

-For more details see [here](http://manuals.bioinformatics.ucr.edu/home/programming-in-r#TOC-Building-R-Packages)
+For more details see [here](http://manuals.bioinformatics.ucr.edu/home/programming-in-r#TOC-Building-R-Packages).
+Additional utilities for building R packages are provided by `devtools::create` and `usethis::create_package`.
+For
+details see the *R Packages* online book by Hadley Wickham and Jenny Bryan [here](https://r-pkgs.org/package-structure-state.html#in-memory-package).

 ## Programming Exercises